RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Takeaway.md

     In this final section, we summarize the Takeaways and provide specific recommendations and options to implement Risk Based Prioritization.

+    Code and analysis is provided for Acme Inc CVEs.
+You can apply the same code and analysis for your CVEs.
+TODO

     Code and analysis is provided for 3 schemes to allow comparison and refinement: (TODO)

     1. CVSS Temporal & Threat Metrics